madrisan/pyoocs/README.md

 ### A customizable and modular security scanner for Linux

-This project is at an early stage of development and only two modules are currently available:
+This project is at an early stage of development and only a few modules are currently available:

 * *filesystem*: checks for wrong permission settings of several system folder and files
+* *partitions*: checks for mandatory filesystems and mounting options
 * *sudo*: checks for root rights given to users and security issues